© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Two Cairns on Ruabon Mountain is a scheduled monument protected by Cadw under reference DE263.
 View the official record →

-Two Cairns on Ruabon Mountain is a prehistoric round cairn located in Denbighshire, Wales.
+Two Cairns on Ruabon Mountain is a prehistoric round cairn situated in Denbighshire, Wales, forming part of the Bronze Age funerary landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE263.

 Two Cairns on Ruabon Mountain dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Two Cairns on Ruabon Mountain is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE263.